Jacob Riis a Famous, But Rather Forgotten Dane in The United States

 He was born in Ribe, a little but famous town in Denmark, in 1849 and died worn out in Massachusetts in the United States in 1914.

-Three post cards form Ribe late 1800s
+Three postcards from Ribe late 1800s

 ( translated from the biography by Tom Buk-Swienty “The Ideal American”.)

-He took all kinds of jobs in New York and surrounding states, but often he didn’t get any salary and in four or five years he nearly died from hunger and exhaustion living outside under bridges or in dirty hostels as a tramp.
+He took all kinds of jobs in New York and surrounding states, but often he didn’t get any salary, and in four or five years he nearly died from hunger and exhaustion living outside under bridges or in dirty hostels as a tramp.

 The only thing he liked to do, back home in his youth, was to help in an editorial office at a newspaper and the idea grew to become a reporter in New York.
 He succeeded and worked day and night.
-Little by little he came in contact with the police department in the worst slum in New York, the area called Mulberry Bend in lower east side of Manhattan.
-He worked at night and got hold of the horrible news before all others.
+Little by little, he came in contact with the police department in the worst slum in New York, the area called Mulberry Bend in the lower east side of Manhattan.
+He worked at night and got hold of the horrible news before all the others.

 The rented blocks were so compressed that many never saw daylight.
-Many other than Jacob Riis were socially conscious, but he was an ardent writer and quickly found out that he could use a new photography technique to document the horrors he saw as a police reporter.
+Many other than Jacob Riis was socially conscious, but he was an ardent writer and quickly found out that he could use a new photography technique to document the horrors he saw as a police reporter.

 After six hard years in the states he finally managed to propose to his Elisabeth, whose fiance had died, and she was willing to marry him and move to New York.
 She was alone with their young children the first years as Jacob worked just as hard as always to make ends meet.